dojo/docs/dojo/replace.rst

 dojo.replace accepts 3 arguments:

 * String template to be interpolated.
-* Object or a function to be used for substitutions.
+* Object or function to be used for substitutions.
 * Optional regular expression pattern to look for.
-By default all patterns "{abc}" are going to be found and replaced.
+By default all patterns looking like ``{abc}`` are going to be found and replaced.

 With dictionary
 ---------------

 If the second argument is an object, all names within braces are interpreted as property names within this object.
-All "." will be interpreted as subobjects.
-This default behavior provides a great flexibility.
+All names separated by ``.`` (dot) will be interpreted as subobjects.
+This default behavior provides a great flexibility:

-Example:

 .. code-block :: javascript
   :linenos: